 There are pros and cons when it comes to answering the question, “Should I use my estate agent’s solicitor?”.

-We will explain more about what these are but it’s important to appreciate that you are under no obligation to use the solicitor recommended by your estate agent and you may find their fees are very high when you compare them to other solicitors.
+We will explain more about what these are based on our experience, but it’s important to appreciate that, in most cases, you are under no obligation to use the solicitor recommended by your estate agent.

 Can estate agents make you use their solicitors?

 So, let’s look at the question, ‘Can estate agents make you use their solicitors?’
-We’ve already answered that there is no obligation for you to use them and here will explain why you probably should not.
-Among the issues are:
+We’ve already answered that, in most cases, there is no obligation for you to use them.

 - Larger estate agents may have an agreement in place to use a legal firm that may be part of their group.
 This means you may find that the estate agent also has a financial incentive to push their conveyancing firm to be used as your solicitors;